top of page

 • Skill gaps and lack of professional development.
 When an agent remains in the same position for an extended period, there is a risk of skill stagnation.
 Organizations may struggle to address skill gaps and provide necessary professional growth opportunities without turnover.

-Companies need to strike a balance in employee attrition rates.
+Companies need to balance employee attrition rates.
 While excessive attrition can lead to instability and increased recruitment costs, very low attrition rates can hinder growth, innovation, and employee development.

 What's a Good/Poor Attrition Rate?